Updated:

 Frequently asked questions

-Who makes investment decisions for the Fox Valley & Vicinity Construction Workers Pension Fund?
+Who runs investment decisions at Fox Valley & Vicinity Construction Workers Pension Fund?

-Yes, the fund is a member of the Investors for Opioid and Pharmaceutical Accountability (IOPA), a coalition of institutional investors that engage on pharmaceutical accountability issues.
+The fund is a member of the Investors for Opioid and Pharmaceutical Accountability (IOPA), a coalition of institutional investors that engages pharmaceutical companies on governance and accountability related to the opioid crisis.
+This is the only publicly identifiable advocacy affiliation.

 Altss delivers: